Saheasy/API-Workshop/readme.md

 From here we can run: `zappa deploy dev` and it should work.
 If we want to make any changes, then we should run `zappa update dev`

+While we wait for this to deploy, Spencer will explain the DynamoDB code.